 When writing for Southern Cultures, please keep in mind our readers include scholars from many academic disciplines, as well as informed general readers.
 We are especially interested in reader-friendly articles and essays that deal with Southern topics in a broad and accessible manner, while retaining scholarly rigor, and that open up a larger discussion on the South.
 For this reason, we strongly recommend that you read Southern Cultures online before you submit your work.

 Southern Cultures publishes several types of material.
 Our full-length essays and articles generally run 15–20 double-spaced manuscript pages, 3,750–5,000 words.
 (READ by Subject here.)
 Under this format, your introduction should offer our non-specialist, non-scholarly readers a context for your topic, but should not survey the relevant historiography in detail.
 References and concepts familiar to your discipline likely will need a brief explanation at first mention.
-(Many issues that are often left implicit in full-length articles in strictly academic journals receive a more direct and accessible treatment in Southern Cultures.)
-Please keep technical jargon to a minimum.
+(Issues that are often left implicit in full-length articles in strictly academic journals receive a more direct and accessible treatment in Southern Cultures.)
+Please keep technical or discipline-specific jargon to a minimum.

 Over the last several years Southern Cultures also has published many full-length interviews with notable, interesting, and often famous Southerners.
 Please do not submit an interview, however, without first discussing it with the Executive Editor.